 FOR IMMEDIATE RELEASE

-Media coverage of this event is welcomed; JES spokespersons and Leadership Academy graduates will be available for comment at the event.
+Media coverage of the Gormley event is welcomed; Jefferson and Hagen History Center spokespersons and the presenter will be available for comment at the event.

 For comments in advance, please contact: